From ancient history to modern art, explore the city with our list of the 50 best museums and galleries in London.

 40. Fan Museum

-As any enthusiasts of period dramas know, fans have all kinds of uses, from cooling to gossiping.
+As any enthusiast of period dramas know, fans have all kinds of uses, from cooling to gossiping.
 Discover more about their history and see stunning examples from the 18th and 19th centuries inside the beautiful environs of the Fan Museum in Greenwich.

 41. Dulwich Picture Gallery